 Screen refurbishment benches often give you a slightly broader window because the work area is sometimes less cramped and the workflow is more repeatable.
 A reasonable starting band is roughly 190–240°C with slightly longer dwell than a narrow phone-flex job.
 The better adjustment path is usually to hold temperature steady first, then trim time in small steps while watching resin flow and corner stability.

 A machine with a clear control layout and a stable work area often makes daily parameter tuning easier, especially when yield depends on tiny adjustments.
-Buy this product
+Compare this ACF bonding machine

 Industrial display-module work usually values repeatability more than speed.
 A calmer starting window often makes more sense: around 170–220°C, moderate controlled pressure, and 8–14 seconds, followed by electrical verification and a light mechanical stability check.
 For procurement or process teams, the real test is not whether a machine can display a wide range.
 It is whether it can hold a useful window without making every trial feel like guesswork.